Soleta Homes

 05

 The most sustainable building is one that does not need to be replaced.
-Soleta homes are engineered for an 80-year lifespan minimum — with structural systems that can be repaired, extended or reconfigured rather than demolished.
+Soleta homes are designed with an 80-year structural design-life target — with structural systems that can be repaired, extended or reconfigured rather than demolished.
+Actual service life depends on specification, site conditions and maintenance.
+The timber frame improves with age when maintained correctly.
+That maintenance programme is part of what we offer, not an afterthought.

 06